icweaver/UCAN/README.md

-Simple exploratory analysis of US school system for UCAN and other Unistellar education initiatives.
+Simple exploratory analysis of US school system for UCAN and other Unistellar education initiatives